walt-port/prod-e/docs/monitoring/script-health-fixes.md

 #### resource_check.sh

 - Fixed the `bc` dependency issue by replacing it with bash arithmetic for EFS size calculations
+- Updated the ALB reference to use the correct load balancer name `prod-e-alb` instead of `application-load-balancer`
 - Updated the monitoring services section to correctly check for Grafana service using the proper service name
 - Improved error handling and output formatting

 #### monitor-health.sh

+- Updated the ALB reference to use the correct load balancer name `prod-e-alb`
 - Updated endpoint checks to use the ALB DNS name instead of internal DNS names that can't be reached
 - Fixed Grafana endpoint check to handle redirects (HTTP 302) as a successful response
 - Improved Prometheus endpoint check to rely on ECS service status instead of direct endpoint access